5 signs it’s time to adjust your pricing strategy

 If your business is strongly service-oriented, it’s easy to fall into the trap of charging the same amount while spending overtime on each customer.
 You may need to start charging separately for extended after-sales support, for example, to ensure it doesn’t become a financial drain.

 If you’re selling goods, make sure that any changes you’ve made to your production line isn’t making you less efficient.
-For example, you may have made small changes to upgrade the quality of your product, but haven’t adjusted your price to take into account additional labor or supplier costs.
+For example, you may have made small changes to upgrade the quality of your product, but haven’t adjusted your price to take into account additional labour or supplier costs.

 If your competitors are reeling in profits selling an inferior product or service, think about how you can make your customers see the real value you offer.
 It may mean you have to adjust your marketing strategy to better communicate your unique selling point.
 Whatever you choose to do, the key is do your best to make the customer feel like your product or service is offering better value than your competitors.